vedph/cadmus_pura_doc/models.md

       - `value`\* (`string`)
       - `tag` (`string`)

+Occasionally, the lemma can also consist in a syntactic pattern.
+In this case, `pos` will have a special value encoding the pattern, and lemma will be represented by a string where each tag is an uppercase abbreviation prefixed with `/`, and can be applied to specific words, or syntactic constituents, included between square brackets.
+For instance, we might have `[ἔχω/V /ADV]/VP` representing a verbal phrase (`/VP`) built from the verb (`/V`) `ἔχω` plus an unspecified adverb (`/ADV`) to mean a state.

 - `CategoriesPart`: [categories](https://github.com/vedph/cadmus_doc/blob/master/web/help/general-parts.md#categories) assigned to the lemma.
 These will draw data from a hierarchical taxonomy.

 - `IndexKeywordsPart`: [keywords](https://github.com/vedph/cadmus_doc/blob/master/web/help/general-parts.md#index-keywords) eventually assigned to the lemma.